bubuntux/bubuntux.github.io/cv.typ

   date: [2013],
   location: [Hermosillo, SO],
   description: list(
-    "A multiplayer framework to play board games on phones", "Supported games: Love Letter and The Resistance", ),
+    "A multiplayer platform to play board games on phones", "Supported games: Love Letter and The Resistance", ),
   tags: (